San Francisco protesters throw scooters into street to block tech commuters

 Protester Chirag Bhakta told the San Francisco Examiner that "It's absurd scooters have more rights than the homeless do."

-California State Senator Scott Wiener said on Twitter: "We have real problems in San Francisco.
+California state Sen. Scott Wiener said on Twitter: "We have real problems in San Francisco.
 We will solve them *only* if we work together.
 Trashing scooters, blocking commuter shuttles so people can't get to work, & demonizing people because of where they work isn't how you make positive change."

-People protesting rising housing prices, gentrification and economic inequality also blocked Google shuttles in 2013 and 2014.
+Protesters have for years targeted the commuter buses for many Silicon Valley tech giants, blaming high-paid tech employees moving from Silicon Valley to San Francisco and Oakland with driving up rents and home prices in the area.
+Protesters began blocking Google and Apple buses in 2013, sometimes breaking windows on buses.

-San Francisco's scooter craze began after three companies -- Bird, Lime and Spin -- spread hundreds of their rentable scooters across the city at the end of March, without warning residents or lawmakers.
+The latest protest draws in San Francisco's scooter craze, which started after three companies -- Bird, Lime and Spin -- began spreading hundreds of their rentable scooters across the city at the end of March, without warning residents or lawmakers.
 The dockless scooters are often strewn across sidewalks at bus stops, train stations and shopping areas.
 City lawmakers are fine-tuning a new law that regulates the scooters, which goes into effect on June 4.
 Companies that want to operate in San Francisco will have to apply for a permit.

 The San Francisco Police Department didn't immediately respond to a request for comment on the protests.